OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 ### 1. Install prequisites

-The application requires several things to run.
+The application requires several backing services to run.
 Install these:

 * [Redis](https://redis.io/download)
 * [PostgreSQL](https://www.postgresql.org/download/)
 * [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/install-elasticsearch.html) - version 6 (you can also install this via Docker, see below)

-### 1.1 Install prerequsites via Docker
+### 1.1 Install supporting services via Docker

 Some of the dependencies are easier to install via Docker: